In this blog, 14 creative leaders discuss the importance of graphic design as they serve as our front liners in saving businesses.

-“I don’t read news on news sites anymore, because most of everything I come across is design in the form of news.
+“I don’t read news on news sites anymore, because most of everything I come across is designed in the form of news.
 This change was inevitable with so many people joining the community of graphic design within such a short period of time.

-It would be safe to say that the designs we see are the new age version of the comics we used to see.
+It would be safe to say that the designs we see are the new-age version of the comics we used to see.
 I encourage a different type of thinking, where people can look at the other side of the story and react on both the situation.

 When the shweta meme exploded and people were busy making shweta feel stupid, I made a post asking people to look at the other side.
 That post reached 300K people in Explore, I think.

-I think, in the next 10 years into the future, NFT’s (non-fungible tokens) are going to be a big hit and every other artist would be creating their own NFT, and that’s a good thing for the Art and Design Community.
+I think, in the next 10 years into the future, NFTs (non-fungible tokens) are going to be a big hit and every other artist would be creating their own NFT, and that’s a good thing for the Art and Design Community.

 No longer would people consider Arts as an Industry with no ROI and parents will start supporting their kids more.
 I believe the wave after covid would be the wave of the artists, and we would finally be able to pursue our dreams and not be afraid to like what we want.”

-9. “When it came to covid, many brands and marketers used [graphic design] tactics to relay important information about education, fundraising, news, and more so that people could get important information and updates quickly.”
+9. “When it came to Covid, many brands and marketers used [graphic design] tactics to relay important information about education, fundraising, news, and more so that people could get important information and updates quickly.”

 — Lindsay O’Donnell, Canada